Valcyclovir/gas-monitor/README.md

 ## Overview

-`OTHub Faucet` is an automated balance monitoring and top-up system designed for xDai wallets (or any other EVM wallet).
+`OTHub Faucet` is an automated balance monitoring and top-up system designed for EVM gas tokens.
 It ensures that multiple wallets maintain a minimum gas balance by automatically topping them up when their balance falls below a predefined threshold.
 Integrated with Telegram, `OTHub Faucet` sends instant notifications for balance alerts and top-up transactions, providing users with up-to-date information on their wallet status.

 ## Features

+- **Multi-chain Monitoring**: Keep track of multiple EVM chains and their gas token balances simultaneously.
-- **Multi-Wallet Monitoring**: Keep track of multiple xDai wallets and their balances simultaneously.
+- **Multi-Wallet Monitoring**: Keep track of multiple wallets and their gas token balances simultaneously.
-- **Automated Top-Up**: Automatically sends xDai to wallets when their balance drops below a specified threshold.
+- **Automated Top-Up**: Automatically sends gas tokens to wallets when their balance drops below a specified threshold.
 - **Telegram Notifications**: Sends real-time alerts and transaction confirmations directly to a Telegram bot.
 - **Secure and Private**: Uses environment variables to securely manage sensitive information such as private keys and Telegram bot tokens.
 - **Easy to Configure**: Customize wallet addresses, balance thresholds, and notification preferences through a simple configuration.